ppy/osu-wiki/wiki/Play_Styles/en.md

 When a touchscreen player taps the screen, their device will simultaneously move the cursor to that point, as well as send a mouse input.
 Thus, to tap beats, follow sliders, and spin spinners, touchscreen players will only touch hit objects when they want the hit object to be hit.

-This play style may feel slightly similar to playing [osu!stream](/wiki/osu!stream) due to the act of touching the screen directly rather than by hardware support (e.g., mouse, graphics tablet).
+This play style may feel similar to playing [osu!stream](/wiki/osu!stream) due to the act of touching the screen directly rather than moving a cursor.

 *Note: The key overlay shows touch input as `M1`.*

-### Touchscreen + Keyboard
+### Touchscreen and keyboard

 Touchscreen + Keyboard is a play style uses a keyboard for key inputs, and touchscreen device of some sort to navigate the in-game cursor; it is a play style most often adopted by touchscreen players who cannot perform streams using only the touchscreen.